We asked members of the operations team in process manufacturing: What is the strategic role of the Reliability Engineer (RE)?

 Let’s step back for a moment and review the engineering definition of reliability.
 Reliability is defined as: “The probability that an item will perform a required function without failure under stated conditions for a stated period of time”.
 Interestingly enough, this can be interpreted as a type of quality criteria with a time aspect.
 Quality control is normally considered as more of a pass or fail criteria.
 Organizations are better at recognizing the need for quality and the impact on the business.
 I hope that reliability and maintenance will be looked at in the same light one day.

-Reliability engineers in the manufacturing and process industry are not always clear on their roles and responsibilities leading to the completion of work that is not strategic.
+The role of Reliability engineer in the manufacturing and process industry is not always clear.
+This leads to them completing work that is not strategic.
 The ideal job description is focused on strategic work within the following three areas of asset management:

 Prevention ensures the life and function of a component; and possibly extending the life.

 - Installation quality, handling, and storage of equipment